Five takeaways from the Georgia Senate runoff

 With the last midterm contest of 2022 in the rearview mirror, attention will turn to the 2024 presidential election.

-Republicans mulling a 2024 bid will likely use Walker’s loss, along with other Trump-endorsed candidates’ defeats, against the former president.
+Republicans mulling a White House bid will likely use Walker’s loss, along with other Trump-endorsed candidates’ defeats, against the former president.
 The GOP will also likely look to recalibrate its strategy when it comes to early and mail-in voting, as well as candidate recruitment.

 This was reflected in comments from one close ally of Senate Minority Leader Mitch McConnell (R-Ky.), who called for introspection in the party following Walker’s defeat.